-HEART developed new signage, a visitor leaflet and a brand new e-commerce website to reflect the new brand and our ambitious plans for the shop.
-Extensive PR work has also generated local, national and international media coverage promoting the shop, and its inclusion in HEART's increased social media output has introduced a whole new audience to the shop.
+HEART developed new signage, a visitor leaflet and a website to reflect the new brand, and PR work has also generated local, national and international media coverage promoting the shop.
+Its inclusion in HEART's increased social media output has introduced a whole new audience to the shop.

-HEART organizes events at the shop all year round, including: recipe competitions; celebrations to commemorate the anniversary of founder Jeremiah Colman's birthday featuring mustard-flavoured chocolate cake; exhibitions and themed days, such as our Victorian & 1970s Christmasses.
-The shop also takes part in Museums at Night, Heritage Open Days, Norwich Dragon Festival, the Norfolk Food Festival; the Royal Norfolk Show and Gressenhall History Fair; and given talks about the history of Colman's to a range of community groups.
+HEART organized events at the shop, including: recipe competitions; celebrations to commemorate the anniversary of founder Jeremiah Colman's birthday featuring mustard-flavoured chocolate cake; exhibitions and themed days, such as Victorian & 1970s Christmasses.
+The shop has also taken part in Museums at Night, Heritage Open Days, Norwich Dragon Festival, the Norfolk Food Festival, the Royal Norfolk Show and Gressenhall History Fair; and given talks about the history of Colman's to a range of community groups.

 The agreement with the previous owner's Unilever UK & Ireland means that HEART took over the ownership of the Mustard Shop as a retail operation and tourist attraction.
 As part of the deal, Unilever has made the Mustard Shop's museum and archive materials available on permanent loan to HEART, and its heritage archive will be made available to allow HEART to refresh the display when necessary.

 The decision follows an extensive and thorough review of the future of the Shop and ensures that the world-famous Colman's Mustard Shop in Norwich will remain at the heart of the city's tourism and heritage attractions.